skcm.org - Logo The Society of King Charles the Martyr-Masthead

 The Parish Church of King Charles the Martyr, Falmouth, Cornwall

-It was from Pendennis Castle near Falmouth that Queen Henrietta Maria fled into exile and at the end of the war, with the King already a prisoner, that the future Charles II also set sail from Falmouth.
+It was from Pendennis Castle near Falmouth that Queen Henrietta Maria fled into exile and at the end of the war, with the King already a prisoner, that the future King Charles II also set sail for the continent from Falmouth.

-Before he left he declared that he would build in that place, ‘a chapel for public worship...and when the wars ceased, to send an able and conscientious chaplain to preach God’s word therein.’
+Before he left Prince Charles declared that he would build in that place, ‘a chapel for public worship…and when the wars ceased, to send an able and conscientious chaplain to preach

 The Parish Church of Charles King & Martyr Church, Peak Forest, Derbyshire

 In the nineteenth-century the small classical building was found to be too modest for the needs of the parish.
-A new church was built in the Victorian Gothic style.
+A new church was built in 1878 in the Victorian Gothic style.
+The original classical porch and Venetian-style east window were reused in the village

 In the south aisle there is a stained glass window of S.Charles.